-By R. PAGE ARNOT
+BY R. PAGE ARNOT

-6 THE crisis is over," cried the British press when Ledward the eighth abdicated.
+CONTHE crisis is over" cried the British L press, when Edward VIII abdicated.
 But the crisis is not quite over.
 For constitutional fevers are of the kind that permanently undermine the constitution.
-And when that constitution's figurehead, in whose name all writs run, the Fount of Justice and Defender of the Faith, King by the Grace of God turns out to be King only by the Grace of Baldwin, then the famous unwritten and semi-mystical "British Constitution" is rudely shorn of its halo.
-Amongst some of the more backward masses it had been believed that the monarch reigned through Baldwin his servant.
-But when Baldwin, the representative of finance-capital, was seen to be the master, who dismissed the monarch, then the glory was departed and the holy mystery was shattered.
-The bourgeoisie, who required of "the British monarchy the duty to stand as a rock to the world outside amid the seething tides of Communism and Dictatorship" ("Times," 3.12.36), have in this overreached themselves.
-They ought to establish the monarchy "as a rock" by disestablishing the monarch.
-But instead they have disestablished agelong illusions.
+And when that constitution's figurehead, in whose name all writs run, the Fount of Justice and Defender of the Faith, King by the Grace of God, turns out to be King only by the Grace of Baldwin, then the famous unwritten and semimystical "British Constitution" is rudely shorn of its halo.
+Among some of the more backward masses it had been believed that the monarch resigned through Baldwin his servant.
+But when Baldwin, the representative of finance capital, was seen to be the master, who dismissed the monarch, then the glory was departed and the holy mystery was shattered.
+The bourgeoisie, who required of "the British monarchy the duty to stand as a rock to the world outside amid the seething tides of Communism and Dictatorship" (The Times-Dec.
+3, 1936), have in this overreached themselves.
+They sought to establish the monarchy "as a rock" by disestablishing the monarch.
+But instead they have disestablished age-long illusions.
 Republican sentiment, for the first time in generations, is reported to be growing rapidly in Britain.

-Meanwhile the sentiment of esteem for the Labour leaders, who proved incapable of taking an independent line that was neither for King nor Baldwin but for the people, and who could do nothing better than to fraternise with the National Government has sunk even lower than it had already been brought by their support of rearmament and failure of support of Spain.
+Meanwhile the sentiment of esteem for the Labor leaders, who proved incapable of taking an independent line that was neither for King nor Baldwin but for the people, and who could do nothing better than to fraternize with the National Government, has sunk even lower than it had already been brought by their support of rearmament and failure of support of Spain.

 But these things work two ways.
-The "crisis" also showed the growing tendency towards reaction and fascism.
+The "crisis" also showed the growing tendency toward reaction and fascism.
 The activities of Ribbentrop were partially revealed.
 The depths of the abyss of reaction that exists in England were opened up.
 The deep divisions within the ruling class were brought out sharply.
-Thoughts of using the exiled monarch as a rallyingpoint for fascism in any future "time of troubles" occurred to many pro-fascist elements.
-Lloyd George, the defender of Hitler, gave tongue to these thoughts by his remarkable Christmas message to the exile, protesting against "shabby treatment" and proffering his allegiance.
+Thoughts of using the exiled monarch as a rallying point for fascism in any future "time of troubles" occurred to many pro-fascist elements.
+Lloyd George, the defender of Hitler, gave tongue to these thoughts by his remarkable Christmas, message to the exile, protesting against "shabby treatment" and proffering his allegiance.
 Out of the "crisis" the danger of reaction and fascism in Britain has grown greater.

-Turn from this affair to the general policies of the bourgeoisie as expressed by the National Government, examine not only the open pretentions of fascist elements but the furtive steps being taken one after another by British finance-capital in the same direction.
-Notice the Public Order Act against public liberties and democratic practice, the plans for rearmament against an unnamed enemy, the attempt to dupe the masses into the belief that it is against Hitler that the Government is arming when their every move since 1933 has strengthenend and encouraged Hitler, the infamous abandonment of a democraticallyelected Government in Spain to the horrors of fascist invasion, the new friendship with blood-boltered Mussolini, on the Spanish question the tying of the hands of the French Government (which has also its own responsibility for allowing its hands to be tied), the attempt again and again renewed to weaken the Franco-Soviet pact of peace-then, if all this is taken into account, the strengthening of reaction and the tendencies in a fascist direction are plainly to be seen.
+Turn from this affair to the general policies of the bourgeoisie as expressed by the National Government, examine not only the open pretensions of fascist elements but the furtive steps being taken one after another by British finance capital in the same direction.
+Notice the Public Order Act against public liberties and democratic practice, the plans for rearmament against an unnamed enemy, the attempt to dupe the masses into the belief that it is against Hitler that the government is arming when their every move since 1933 has strengthened and encouraged Hitler, the infamous abandonment of a democratically elected government in Spain to the horrors of fascist invasion, the new friendship with blood-boltered Mussolini. on the Spanish question the tying of the hands of the French government (which has also its own responsibility for allowing its hands to be tied), the attempt again and again renewed to weaken the Franco-Soviet pact of peace -then if all this is taken into account, the strengthening of reaction and the tendencies in a fascist direction are plainly to be seen.
 Out of all the measures of recent domestic and foreign policy, the danger of reaction and fascism in Britain is growing greater.